- Home

 Below, you'll find a summary of the accommodation pricing for residential aged care in Australia.
 We recommend that you seek independent financial advice to decide on the payment option that works best for you and your family.

-When you begin researching residential aged care, you will come across two acronyms relating to the price of residential aged care, that are essential to understand.
+When you begin researching residential aged care, you will come across four acronyms relating to the price of residential aged care, that are essential to understand.

 The Refundable Accommodation Deposit (RAD) is a standard room price set by the respective aged care home and is paid by a refundable lump sum.